Amman: Neolithic period

 The Neolithic site of ʿAin Ghazal today lies in the outskirts of Amman.
-At its height, around 7000 BC (9000 years ago), it had an area of 15 ha and was inhabited by ca. 3000 people (four to five times the population of contemporary Jericho).
+At its height, around 7000 BC, it had an area of 15 ha and was inhabited by c.
+3,000 people (four to five times the population of contemporary Jericho).
 At that time, the site was a typical aceramic Neolithic village.
 Its houses were rectangular mud-bricked buildings that included a main square living room, whose walls were made up of lime plaster.
 The site was discovered in 1974 as construction workers were working on a road crossing the area.
 By 1982, when the excavations started, around 600 m of road ran through the site.
 Despite the damage brought by urban expansion, the remains of ʿAin Ghazal provided a wealth of information.

 ʿAin Ghazal is well known for a set of small human statues found in 1983, when local archeologists stumbled upon the edge of a large pit containing them.
 These statues are human figures made with white plaster, with painted eyes.
 Thirty-two figures were found in two caches, fifteen of them full figures, fifteen busts, and two fragmentary heads.
 Three of the busts depicted two-headed characters, the significance of which is not clear.